chemacarceller/NodeJS-mongoTool/README.md

 Finally, the `update` method supports updating both a single document and multiple documents, applying primary key constraints in both cases.
 The programmer doesn't need to specify which case they are in; the `update` method will detect whether the condition generates a single document or more than one, applying a different process in each case.
 The method applied to a single document is simpler and more efficient.

-The /demo1 folder contains a demonstration exercise for using this module.
+The /demo folder contains a demonstration exercise for using this module.

-The compiled version of the module (mongoTool.jsc) is also provided, and the /demo2 folder contains the same demonstration exercise using the compiled version.

-The compiled version of the module was generated using bytenode version 1.5.7.
-The main.js file contains the command line that defines how the compiled file is generated.

 ==========================================================================================